solana-labs/solana/docs/src/wallet-guide/apps.md

 Download [Exodus](https://exodus.com/) to easily and securely manage your Solana tokens.

 Exodus includes live charts, a built-in exchange, and 24/7 human support.

+## Solflare

+[Solflare Wallet](https://solflare.com/) has mobile applications available for both iOS and Android.
+These Mobile apps have support for sending Solana and SPL tokens, staking, and NFT management in a fully-featured NFT gallery.

+Security is a top priority for Solflare - the mobile wallet is non-custodial, meaning keys are managed by the user who retains total control of their own funds.
+The app supports biometric protection alongside passwords for maximum security.

 ## Trust Wallet